1 — check prerequisites node -v # need Node ≥ 20 → nodejs.org tmux -V # need tmux ≥ 3.0 → brew install tmux

 }Tunnels

-Four modes for making the server reachable.
+Ways to make the server reachable.
 Pick one per run with --tunnel, or set it permanently with handmux setup.
+Every tunnel runs on your own free third-party account — handmux only wires it up and operates no relay of its own.

 --tunnel none (default)

-No exposure — reachable only on your LAN.
-Prints a LAN URL (http://192.168.x.x:19999/…) and local URL.
-Ideal when your phone and computer share the same WiFi.
-If your machine already has a public IP or domain, none is all you need — add --public-url to advertise that address, no tunnel required.
+No tunnel — the phone reaches your machine directly at its own address.
+Prints a LAN URL (http://192.168.x.x:19999/…) and local URL, so it's ideal when phone and computer share the same Wi-Fi.
+But direct isn't LAN-only: if your machine already has a public IP or domain, none is all you need — add --public-url to advertise that address, no tunnel required.
+This is the most private path — nothing sits in between.

 --tunnel cloudflare zero-config